Botox - The Complete Guide

 During Botox Treatment

-Botox treatment is often praised for its ease and speed of application.
-The procedure only takes a matter of minutes, and you will not need to have an anaesthetic.
+Botox treatment is popular because it is a quick procedure.
+The treatment only takes a matter of minutes, and you will not need to have an anaesthetic.
 You may feel some slight discomfort which is nothing to worry about although we provide numbing cream at City Skin Clinic to make the procedure more comfortable.
 Before your treatment, your clinician will talk you through the process and ensure that you are comfortable going ahead.

 Your clinician will use a small needle to inject the Botox into the treatment area using a series of tiny injections (the number of injections and units of Botox injected will depend on the area and desired outcome).
 Immediately after the treatment, you may have redness and small bumps over the treated area as well as injection marks.
 These usually settle within a few hours and you can expect to see results around 2-7 days after treatment with maximum results visible at the 2-3 week mark.